josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 (-02 Draft Note: Consider this a placeholder until such time as WG consensus is more apparent)

 It shall be the responsibility of each respective body that appointed a Director that vacates the Board to appoint a new Director to fill tht vacancy.
-For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director/.
+For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.

 ## Initial Interim Board {#interim-board}